Dual SIM vs Dual Modem – IoT SIM Card Options

 There are a number of setting on the Teltonika dual SIM routers that need to be set to determine when to switch from SIM1 to SIM2 and back again.
 Let take a look at these.

-- SMS limit – if your IoT application is using a lot of SMS text messages you may want to switch to the back up SIM after a certain quantity of SMS’s have been sent.
+- SMS limit – If your IoT application is using a lot of SMS text messages, you may want to switch to the backup SIM after a certain quantity of SMSs have been sent.

-- On network denied – if some reason authentication on the primary SIM card fails you switch to the back-up SIM.
+- On network denied – if for some reason authentication on the primary SIM card fails you switch to the back-up SIM.

 Switching back to the primary SIM